 Pregnancy Anemia: Prevention and Tips

-If you’re not getting enough iron or certain other nutrients, your body might not be able to produce the amount of red blood cells it needs to make this additional blood.
+If you’re not getting enough iron or certain other nutrients, your body might not be able to produce the number of red blood cells it needs to make this additional blood.

 In the early stages of pregnancy anemia, you may not have obvious symptoms aside from being tired, and let’s face it, that’s something that you might have while pregnant even if you’re not anemic.
 So first and foremost, it’s important to get routine blood tests to check for anemia at your prenatal appointments.

 If you are anemic during your pregnancy, you may need to start taking an iron supplement and/or folic acid supplement in addition to your prenatal vitamins.
 Your doctor may also suggest that you add more foods that are high in iron and folic acid to your diet.
 And of course, you’ll want to follow your doctor’s instructions for taking a prenatal vitamin that contains a sufficient amount of iron and folic acid.

 Thankfully, with a few minor nutritional adjustments, you can prevent anemia and limit its impact on your energy during pregnancy.